Ulyssedev/StroMusic/README.md

 If you prefer not to download the release binary, you can install using `homebrew`.
 Using your favorite terminal:

 ```
-brew install --cask sonixd
+brew install --cask Stromusic
 ```

 ---

 ### Arch Linux

-There is an AUR package of the latest AppImage release available [here](https://aur.archlinux.org/packages/sonixd-appimage).
+There is an AUR package of the latest AppImage release available [here](https://aur.archlinux.org/packages/Stromusic-appimage).

-To install it you can use your favourite AUR package manager and install the package: `sonixd-appimage`
+To install it you can use your favourite AUR package manager and install the package: `Stromusic-appimage`

 For example using `yay`:

 ```
-yay -S sonixd-appimage
+yay -S Stromusic-appimage
 ```

-If you encounter any problems please comment on the [AUR](https://aur.archlinux.org/packages/sonixd-appimage) or contact the [maintainer](mailto:robin@blckct.io) directly before you open an issue here.
+If you encounter any problems please comment on the [AUR](https://aur.archlinux.org/packages/Stromusic-appimage) or contact the [maintainer](mailto:robin@blckct.io) directly before you open an issue here.

 ---